10.5.1. Building Aggregation

 Student valedictorian("Alice", 4.00, "Ogden", "Utah");

-The data needed to populate the three related objects is present as constructor arguments.
+The program provides the data to populate the three related objects as constructor arguments.

 class Pet